 New composite resin is somewhat more susceptible to staining for a brief period, however.
 So, for the first two days after your bonding you should avoid coffee, tea, red wine, and tobacco.

-How do I care for my Teeth after the Bonding?
+How to care for your Teeth after the Bonding

 Teeth that have been bonded with composite resin don’t need any special care.
 Simply follow your typical good home hygiene practices of brushing for two minutes twice a day and flossing once a day.
 And be sure to keep your twice-yearly professional exams and cleanings with our team.